-A large unit with impressive 25 cubic foot flow-through hopper.
+A large unit with impressive 25-cubic-foot flow-through hopper.
 Grabs even small pieces of debris.
 Height adjusts easily with the push of a button.
 Folds to a compact size for convenient storage.
-3-year warranty.
+Three-year warranty.

 Higher-priced model.
 Inadequate assembly instructions.
 A few complaints of missing parts upon arrival.
 Somewhat difficult to control in reverse.